 Obtaining human subjects (RASCAL-CITI) certification

 Required for all anthropology class assignments and papers, and senior thesis projects, that involve human subjects research.
-Please see the above links for how to register with CITI and receive training.
+Please see the links below for how to register with CITI and receive training.
 Once you complete this training it is good for a full calendar year and applies to all subsequent projects during that time period.
 Make certain you print out your certificate that confirms you have completed the necessary training.
 Give a copy of this to your instructor and/or supervisor, as appropriate.